 The Bank has implemented various consumer and commercial loan modification programs to provide its borrowers relief from the economic impacts of COVID-19.
 Based on guidance of the Coronavirus Aid, Relief and Economic Security ("CARES") Act that the Company adopted, COVID-19 related modifications to consumer and commercial loans that were current as of December 31, 2019 are exempt from TDR classification under U.S. GAAP.
-In addition, the Bank decided to account for these modifications under Section 4013 of the CARES which states that any modification COVID-19 related granted to consumer or commercial loans that were current as of the loan modification program implementation date are not TDRs.
+In addition, the Bank decided to account for these modifications under Section 4013 of the CARES which states that any modification COVID-19 related modification granted to consumer or commercial loans that were current as of the loan modification program implementation date are not TDRs.
 The Bank provided borrowers with relief from the economic impacts of COVID-19 through payment deferral and forbearance programs.
-A significant portion of deferrals expired as of December 31, 2020, reflecting a decline in customer requests for assistance.
-As of December 31, 2020, the Bank had a total of two loans under deferral with an outstanding balance of \$768,503.
-Subsequent to December 31, 2020, one new request, totaling \$262,018 was processed for additional deferral with the remaining loans no longer in need of relief.
-At December 31, 2021 the Bank had 5 loans with an outstanding balance of \$42,515,330 which were modified under section 4013 of the CARES.
+At December 31, 2022 and 2021 the Bank had 2 loans with an outstanding balance of \$17,781,152 and 5 loans with an outstanding balance of \$42,515,330 which were modified under section 4013 of the CARES, respectively.